 5. Strong Problem-Solving and Critical Thinking

 Studying online teaches you how to search for resources, compare data, and contextualize it according to your perspective.
-Such learning is typically characterized by a high level of self-direction, and this boosts critical thinking.
+Such learning is typically characterized by a high level of self-direction, and this approach boosts critical thinking.

 Critical thinking is what employers value, as they need staff who can reason through a task without solely relying on directives.
-Graduates who studied online tend to have a thoughtful and solution-oriented mindset, reinforcing skills employers look for in online graduates.
+Graduates who studied online tend to have a thoughtful and solution-oriented mindset, reinforcing the skills that employers look for in online graduates.

 6. Adaptability and Resilience